-How do I interpret the data from the MDR1-MDCK permeability assay?
+How do I interpret data from the MDCK-MDR1 permeability assay?

-There are several ways in which the data can be used.
-Firstly, the compounds can be ranked in terms of their MDR1-MDCK Papp (apical to basolateral) values.
+There are several ways in which the data from the MDCK-MDR1 permeability assay can be used.
+Firstly, the compounds can be ranked by their Papp (apical to basolateral) values.
 This will give an indication of the extent of permeation across cells which express P-gp (e.g., in the gastrointestinal tract and the blood brain barrier).
-Secondly, the extent of drug efflux by P-gp can be determined by calculating an efflux ratio.
-To confirm the role of P-gp in the efflux, a P-gp inhibitor such as cyclosporin A is included to suppress the efflux.
-Thirdly, the test compound can be evaluated for its inhibitory effects on P-gp by investigating the effect of the test compound on the permeability of a known P-gp substrate (see Cyprotex's P-gp Inhibition assay).
-Finally, the efflux by human P-gp should be confirmed by assessing the efflux in the wild type cell line and a net flux ratio can be calculated.
-The FDA Draft Guidance for Industry (Drug Interaction Studies – Study Design, Data Analysis, Implications for Dosing and Labeling Recommendations, Feb 2012)1 recommends that investigational drugs are evaluated to determine if they are P-gp substrates or inhibitors.
-This FDA document provides decision trees for guidance on whether an in vivo drug interaction study may be necessary.
+Secondly, an indication of drug efflux by P-gp can be determined by calculating an efflux ratio.
+To confirm the role of P-gp in the efflux, a reference P-gp inhibitor such as elacridar or cyclosporin A is included to inhibit active efflux (see Cyprotex's P-gp substrate identification assay).

 How is the efflux ratio calculated, and how do I interpret this value?

-The efflux ratio (i.e. Papp(B-A)/Papp(A-B)) is calculated by performing a bidirectional MDR1-MDCK permeability assay where the transport of the compound is measured in the apical to basolateral direction as well as the basolateral to apical direction.
+The efflux ratio (i.e. Papp(B-A)/Papp(A-B)) is calculated by performing a bidirectional MDCK-MDR1 permeability assay where the transport of the compound is measured in the apical to basolateral direction as well as the basolateral to apical direction.
 If the efflux ratio is greater than or equal to 2 then this indicates drug efflux is occurring.
-Prazosin, a known P-gp substrate, is screened as a control compound to confirm that the cells are expressing functional P-gp efflux proteins.
-To confirm P-gp is responsible for the efflux of the test compound, cyclosporin A (10 µM), a P-gp inhibitor, can be included in the test compound incubation.
-The efflux ratio should decrease in the presence of cyclosporin A if the compound is a P-gp substrate.
-The role of human P-gp in the efflux should be confirmed by assessing the efflux in the native MDCK cell line and calculating a net flux ratio.
+Prazosin, a known P-gp substrate, is screened as a positive control substrate to confirm that the cells are expressing functional P-gp efflux transporter protein.

 How do you know if the cells have formed a confluent monolayer?

 Transepithelial electrical resistance (TEER) measurement is used to determine tight-junction formation between cells.
 In addition, lucifer yellow, a membrane integrity marker, is co-incubated with the test compound at the start of the experiment.
-If the Papp of the lucifer yellow exceeds 0.5 x 10-6 cm/s (MDR1-MDCK) or 1 x 10-6 cm/s (wild type MDCK) then it is assumed that the formation of the cell monolayer has been unsuccessful and the compound is re-screened.
-If both lucifer yellow Papp values fail for the same compound on 2 separate occasions then it is assumed that the compound exhibits cytotoxic effects against the MDR1-MDCK cells.
+If the Papp of the lucifer yellow exceeds 0.5 x 10-6 cm/s in one well, but the derived Papp result for the test compound or control compound in that well is qualitatively similar to that determined in the remaining replicate well(s) (within the lucifer yellow threshold) then, based upon the scientific judgement of the responsible scientist, the cell monolayer may be considered acceptable.
+If this is not the case, then the result from the affected monolayer is excluded and an n=1 result is reported, or the compound may be re-tested.
+If both replicates are affected then the compound is re-screened.
+If both lucifer yellow Papp values fail for the same compound on two separate occasions then it is assumed that the compound exhibits either cytotoxic effects against the MDCK‑MDR1 cells or inherent fluorescence.